Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Contact-implicit Model Predictive Control

 In the forward pass, the occurrence of contact is determined by evaluating the foot height condition, $\phi_{k,i}<0 \text{ or } \phi_{k,i+1}<0 ~\forall k \in \{1,\cdots,4\}$, based on the current state $\mathbf{x}_i$ and control $\mathbf{u}_i$.
 By approximating the next foot height using a first-order Taylor expansion, this condition ($\phi_{k,i+1}<0$) is represented as a velocity space condition with a drift term, thus leading to an affine condition for the contact impulse:

-where $\text{FK}_k$ denotes the forward kinematics of the $k$ th contact point.
+where $\text{FK}_k$ denotes the forward kinematics of the $k$-th contact point.
 Then, for the identified contact case, we compute the contact impulse based on the strict complementarity constraint, as detailed in Section~\ref{sec:contact_dyn}.
+For preventing the occurrence of penetration due to the large $dt$, we enforce $v^{n}_{k,i+1}+\frac{\phi_{k,i}}{dt} = 0$ instead of the original velocity space constraint $v^{n}_{k,i+1} = 0$.
+The details of this drift compensation are described in Appendix~\hyperref[sec:appendixB]{B}.
 Subsequently, the resultant contact impulse is used to integrate the state of the next time step via the semi-implicit Euler method.